talkpython/100daysofcode-with-python-course/days/13-15-text-games/README.md

 ## Day 14: Write standard **Rock, Paper, Scissors**

 You will model **Rock, Paper, Scissors** with classes and a game loop.
-Recall the three rolls (Rock, Paper, and Scissor).
+Recall the three rolls (Rock, Paper, and Scissors).
 These can be just hard coded into your game.

 ### Classes